 Force - Definition, Examples, Unit, Characteristics, FAQs

 Force is a fundamental concept in physics that represents an interaction that causes changes in the state of motion of objects.
 Forces are essential in understanding and predicting physical phenomena.
-Force can cause an object to accelerate, slow down or change direction of motion.
-The article could cover different types of forces such as gravitational force, normal force, frictional force, tension forces etc. Additionally, the article might include characteristics of force and its practical examples in everyday activities.
+Force can cause an object to accelerate, slow down, or change the direction of motion.
+The article covers what is force in physics, force formula, forces applications, SI unit and dimensional formula of force, types of forces with examples and characteristics of force

 Understanding Force: The Basics

-Force is an external applied agent to a body which has the tendency to change the state of motion of a body.
+Force is an externally applied agent to a body that has the tendency to change the state of motion of a body.
 Mathematically, Force acting on a body is defined as the rate of change in momentum of a body.

 Force Formula